Reading Vision Correction At Our Dallas-Fort Worth Eye Center

 It is about this time that many people begin to have to purchase store-bought reading glasses.
 Can you relate?
 Maybe you have multiple pairs; a pair for work, another for home, a pair in the car and maybe another on your nightstand.

 This age-related vision condition reduces the ability of your eye to focus on near objects.
 It occurs when the lens inside your eye slowly loses its flexibility, making it more difficult to focus up close.
 Diminished reading vision cannot be prevented with lifestyle changes, vitamins or diet.
 Truthfully, you can’t avoid it.
 Because presbyopia is an age-related condition, just about everyone will deal with it at some stage.
+The team at Carter Eye Center can help with presbyopia treatment in the Dallas-Fort Worth area.

 Symptoms of Diminished Reading Vision